mocamircea/sygon-token/README.md

    <br/><br/> All destinations together define the release structure (RS).
 For example, a strtucture like   RS{0:20,1:30,2:50} means that a transfer of 10000 SYGON tokens is performed to DEV, which will further generate a transfer of 15000 SYGONs to PRO and a transfer of 25000 SYGONs to OPR.
    <br/><br/> Also, there are [3] ED3 and [4] ED4, with an initial weight of 0 (zero).
 These two destinations are left for future implementations.
    <br/><br/> <b>Changing Destinations</b> Only changing the address and weight of destinations [1-4] are allowed, and they are restricted for the Creator.
 Changing destinations emit specific events.
    <br/><br/> <b>Reading Destinations</b> Destinations can be accessed through a valid destination name ("DEV", "PRO", "OPR", "ED3", "ED4").
-Accessible values for: destination ID, address and weight.
+The following attributes are available: destination ID, address and weight.
    <br/><br/>
     <table>
   <tr><td>ID</td><td>Name</td><td>Address</td><td>Weight</td></tr>